joerez/odd-pillars-cms/site/content/post/what-is-western-esotericism.md

 ___

-Before we get into **Western Esotericsm** let's first go over what **esotericsm** is. **Esototericism** is the state or quality of being **esoteric**.
+Before we get into **Western Esotericism** let's first go over what **esotericism** is. **Esotericism** is the state or quality of being **esoteric**.
 Generally, in the occult community, when somebody refers to something as being **esoteric**, they are talking about an _occult science_ that's veiled in allegories and symbols, that is intended for only a select few to understand, and has several different layers of meaning.
-It's antonym, **exoteric** is the_ surface_ level message that is in plain view.
+It's antonym, **exoteric** is the _surface_ level message that is in plain view.

 If you've ever taken a literary English class, you're probably already familiar with this.
 Authors will convey messages and ideas through metaphors and symbols.
 For instance, an Author might decide to make something the color black, in order to associate it with the astrological properties of Saturn.
 Upon looking for the hidden meaning behind symbols, a problem arises. **It's hard to tell what's intentional and what isn't**.